Content Index

 - Send the generated PDF to the browser using the stream() method.

-Ideally, the PDF format is used to read the information in document form.
-The PDF file is indicated by the file extension .pdf and stands for Portable Document Format.
+Ideally, the PDF format is used for reading information in document form.
+The PDF file is indicated by the .pdf file extension and stands for Portable Document Format.
 A PDF document manifests information for eBooks, application forms, user manuals, and other documents.

-In this tutorial, we assume that you are a Codeigniter developer and want to know how to create a PDF file from an HTML view template using the domPDF library.
+In this tutorial, we assume you are a CodeIgniter developer and want to know how to create a PDF file from an HTML view template using the domPDF library.

-Many novice developers get stuck when it comes to HTML to PDF conversion.
-Don't worry, we'll make it easy for you.
-By the end of this tutorial, you can generate a PDF file from the HTML layout with the DomPDF library.
+Many novice developers get stuck when it comes to HTML-to-PDF conversion.
+Don't worry, we're going to make it easy for you.
+By the end of this tutorial, you can generate a PDF file from an HTML layout with the DomPDF library.

-In this entry, we are going to use Dompdf for its ease and time in the market, it is an ideal solution for when we want to work with PDFs in PHP; its use is simple:
+In this post, we are going to use Dompdf because of its ease of use and time on the market; it is an ideal solution for when we want to work with PDFs in PHP; its use is simple:

-We specify the HTML that we want to convert to pdf:
+We specify the HTML we want to convert to PDF:

-With this, we are completely ready to use Doompdf in our application, starting, to create an instance:
+With this done, we are completely ready to use Dompdf in our application, starting by creating an instance:

 $dompdf->setPaper('A4', 'portrait');